Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Auto Loader**
 - When you have data landing in cloud storage continuously or in upredictable intervals.
 Instead of scheduling periodic scans of the entiredirectofy, Auto Loader will automatically pick up an process just the new data as it arrives, making the ingestion process more timely and cost-effective.
--Auto Loader incrementally ingests new data files in batches.
+- Auto Loader incrementally ingests new data files in batches.
 - Intern use Spark Structrued Streaming.
 - The inclusion of format("cloudFiles") enables the use of Auto Loader.